amitcesar/amitcesar/README.md

 **About me 👨‍💻 :**

 I'm Amit Cesar and I live in Brazil.
-I'm currently learning about Jamstack and I graduate in 2020 with a bachelors in Computer Science.
+I'm currently learning about react native and I graduate in 2020 with a bachelors in Computer Science.

 ### Contact me